Lawmakers examine FAA response to aviation noise, say more public outreach is needed

 “These changes were implemented without an environmental review and substantive community engagement, which are both crucial steps in the normal procedural change review process,” he wrote.

-Beyer urged the agencies to halt the changes until more environmental reviews and community input could be taken into consideration.
+Beyer urged the agencies to halt the changes until more environmental reviews and community input could be taken into consideration, which he said were made at the request of the Secret Service to reduce the number of incursions into an area of restricted airspace that includes the White House, National Mall and Naval Observatory.

+Commercial and private aircraft are barred from operating in the area north of National Airport, which is enforced by the FAA and the Secret Service.

 The FAA declined to answer specific questions about the changes Thursday, saying it would respond directly to Beyer’s letter.
+However, according to a posting on the agency’s website regarding the change in procedure, the FAA concluded the actions would not “significantly affect the quality of human environment pursuant to the National Environmental Policy Act."

-The Secret Service acknowledge receipt of the letter and said it would work “diligently to provide a response” to Beyer.
+The Secret Service acknowledged receipt of the letter and said it would work “diligently to provide a response” to Beyer.

 Rep. Garret Graves (R-La.) said the nation has made improvements in reducing airplane noise, noting that in 1970, 7 million people reported being exposed to significant levels of aircraft noise — a number that fell to 430,000 by 2018 despite a rise in the number of flights.
 Technological advances have allowed for quieter aircraft, while state and local governments have worked to reduce the number of people living in areas with significant noise levels.